dr-rodriguez/AdentofCode2016/README.md

 # AdentofCode2016
-Python code attempting the 2016 puzzles of Advent of Code
+My Python code solutions for the 2016 puzzles of [Advent of Code](http://adventofcode.com/2016)